Supporting leadership, social action and applied research projects.

 - Applications from a consortium of organisations will be given consideration if the project has a clearly listed chief contact from the lead organisation and fulfils all other eligibility criteria.

-Small grants programme opens on Tuesday 21st September 21.
+Large grants programme opens on Tuesday 14th February 2022.

-Deadline for applications to be received: Friday, 15th October 21 by 5pm.
+Deadline for applications to be received is Tuesday 15th March 2022 by 5pm.

-Applicants will know CPT decision by Monday 20th December 2021.
+All applicants will know CPT decision by Monday 2nd May 2022.

 Find out more about our application process.